 During this period, Hertz’s memorable corporate logo immediately caught the eye.
 It was a bright plate, similar to a parallelogram.
 Its sides were tilted to the right, which gave the emblem a dynamic look.
 The figure had thin black outlines and a bright yellow background.

-Inside the parallelogram was the main component of the logo—the company name, supplemented by an explanation of the field of activity.
-The first inscription was more massive and bold, and the second phrase (Rent a car) had a smaller size and thin letters.
-The chosen design underlined the ambitiousness of the young company, as well as its reliability and high quality of services.
+Inside the parallelogram was the main component of the logo, the company name, supplemented by an explanation of the field of activity.
+The first inscription was more massive and bolder, and the second phrase (Rent a car) was smaller and in thinner letters.
+The chosen design underscored the young company’s ambition and the high quality of its services.

 1966 – 1987

 On September 30, 1966, the new Hertz logo was introduced, designed by Lippincott & Margulies.
 Arthur King led the branding project.
 In the center, the designers depicted the name of a car rental and leasing company.
-The inscription was made in individual bold italic without serifs.
+The inscription was made in a bold italic sans-serif typeface.
 All letters except the first “H” were in lowercase.
-The background for the word was a white parallelogram, which, in turn, was located inside a yellow square with rounded corners.
+The background for the word was a white parallelogram, which in turn was contained within a yellow square with rounded corners.

 1987 – 2009

 In 1987, Herts carried out another rebranding.
 The new logo had a different concept.
-It symbolized the brand philosophy in a more concise and modern way.
-The designers removed the frame as a geometric figure and used the effect of shadows to create a more voluminous inscription.
+It symbolized the brand’s philosophy in a more concise, modern way.
+The designers removed the frame as a geometric element and used shadow effects to create a more voluminous inscription.
 The absence of a frame confirmed the opening of wide opportunities for the brand and the elimination of any restrictions on the promotion.

 This feature became iconic as Herts gradually went international.
 Another key change was reflected in the font.
 It has become more massive and voluminous due to the shadows, demonstrating stability, resilience, and a strong position in the market.
 The color palette remained the same with the addition of a white background.
 The base of the letters was painted in a rich yellow, while the outlines and shadows were tinted black.
 This combination showed energy, strength, and perfection.